 "With coffee, I think people lean toward single-origin beans because if they are familiar with the flavor profile of that region then they will get that profile in the cup.
 It doesn’t always equate to better taste, though.
 I like single origin because you can trace your coffee back to specific farms and know the farmers are being paid a living wage." — Nigel Price, founder and owner of Drip Coffee Makers in New York City

-Boss Coffee's Flash Brew (view at Amazon) is an excellent starting point if you're looking for a delicious jolt of canned caffeine.
+Boss Coffee's Flash Brew is an excellent starting point if you're looking for a delicious jolt of canned caffeine.
 It's strong but palatable and should appeal to all range of coffee lovers.
-Those craving a creamier treat will enjoy Rise Brewing Company's Oat Milk Latte with Nitro Cold Brew (view at Amazon).
+Those craving a creamier treat will enjoy Rise Brewing Company's Oat Milk Latte with Nitro Cold Brew.

 What to Look for in Canned Coffee